random-parts/jekyll-versioned_files/README.md

 If a collection is not designated as `{ versioned=>true }` in `_config.yml` then a default collection with the label `versioned_files` and the following metadata will be set.

+- If using Travis CI to create the files only, this must be set in the `_config.yml` so gh-pages adds the collection when renders the site.

 ```yaml

 collections: